-Warehouses can also differ in its type of clustering.
+Warehouses can also differ in their type of clustering.
 By default, a Snowflake warehouse consists of a single cluster of servers.
 With multi-cluster warehouses, a warehouse can control multiple resources of the predefined warehouse size.

 For example, think of a warehouse cluster as a group of technicians fixing the plumbing in your house or apartment.
 Fixing a pipe has a certain level of complexity, and a group of technicians need some time to fix it, while sticking together as a team.
 At the moment they start working, other pipes suddenly break.
 With a single group of technicians, they are only able to fix another pipe as soon as they finish or cancel one.
 Now, in this story, where plumbers are clusters of servers, Snowflake would add a set of clusters as soon as more issues pop up, resulting in more problems being solved in parallel by the set of clusters.

 The cache in this layer is often referred to as the Raw Data Cache or Warehouse Cache.
-This cache contains the actual raw data that was queried recently, and will disappear once a warehouse is suspended or dropped.
+This cache contains the actual raw data that was queried recently and will disappear once a warehouse is suspended or dropped.

 The last layer is called the Cloud Services Layer, or simply Services Layer.
 If we refer to the Compute Layer as the muscle of Snowflake architecture, then the Cloud Services Layer definitely is the brain or intellect.
 Snowflake's Services Layer consists of several sub-services, namely